DIGITALFRANK/ML_Classification_Applied/DATASET_METADATA.md

 0.76540 211 11.19%
 1.22470 210 11.14%
 1.92173 103 5.46%

 Descriptive statistics
 Min Max Mean Std.dev.
 -2.07848 1.92173 -0.00329 0.96370

-14. Alcohol is class of alcohol consumption.
+### 14. Alcohol is class of alcohol consumption.
 It is output attribute with following distribution of classes.

-15. Amphet is class of amphetamines consumption.
+### 15. Amphet is class of amphetamines consumption.
 It is output attribute with following distribution of classes.

-16. Amyl is class of amyl nitrite consumption.
+### 16. Amyl is class of amyl nitrite consumption.
 It is output attribute with following distribution of classes.

-17. Benzos is class of benzodiazepine consumption.
+### 17. Benzos is class of benzodiazepine consumption.
 It is output attribute with following distribution of classes:

-Value Class Alcohol Amphet Amyl Benzos
+_Value Class Alcohol Amphet Amyl Benzos_
 Cases Fraction Cases Fraction Cases Fraction Cases Fraction CL0 Never Used 34 1.80% 976 51.78% 1305 69.23% 1000 53.05%
 CL1 Used over a Decade Ago 34 1.80% 230 12.20% 210 11.14% 116 6.15%